lncRNAAddict/PySmooth/README.md

 Pysmooth has one main functionality

-- `run_smooth.py`: Detect singletons in the genotype file and marks them as missing.
+- `run_smooth.py`: Detect markers which are singletons in the genotype file and marks them as singletons.
+Correct the missing and singleton markers using k-nearest neighbor.

 ## Running `run_smooth.py`